 START HERE Agency opens a Agency decides not to APA, statute or ballot docket. act and closes docket. proposition is Agency files a Notice of passed.
 It gives an The agency may let Rulemaking Docket agency authority to the docket lapse by Opening; it is published make rules. not filing a Notice of in the Register.
 Often Proposed rulemaking It may give an an agency will file the within one year. agency an exemption docket with the to the process or proposed rulemaking. portions thereof.
 Agency drafts proposed rule and Economic Impact Statement (EIS): informal public review/comment.
 Agency decides not to Agency files Notice of proceed and does not file Proposed Rulemaking. final rule with G.R.R.C.
 Notice is published in within one year after the Register. proposed rule is published.
-A.R.S. § 41-Notice of meetings may be published in Reaister or included in Agency decides not to Preamble of Proposed proceed and files Notice Rulemaking. of Termination of Rulemaking for Agency opens publication in Register.
+A.R.S. § 41-Notice of meetings may 1021(A)(4). be published in Reaister or included in Agency decides not to Preamble of Proposed proceed and files Notice Rulemaking. of Termination of Rulemaking for Agency opens publication in Register.
 A.R.S. § 41-1021(A)(2). comment period.
-Agency files Notice Oral proceeding and close of Agency decides not to proceed; files Notice of of Supplemental record.
-Comment period must last Proposed at least 30 days after publication Termination of of notice.
-Oral proceeding (hearing) is held no sooner than 30 days after publication of notice of hearing
+Agency files Notice Oral proceeding and close of of Supplemental record.
+Comment period must last Proposed at least 30 days after publication of notice.
+Oral proceeding published in (hearing) is held no sooner than Register.
+30 days after publication of notice of hearing

 Rulemaking.
-Notice published in Register.
+Notice

 Substantial change?
 If no change then